Murder of Andrew Kearney: Aftermath

 When his mother, Maureen, a diabetic, heard of his death, she suffered a heart attack, but survived.

 It is believed that the shooting was the result of a personal grudge, and was ordered by the aforementioned IRA commander.
 Republicans claimed that the commander had been 'stood down' at the time, but had persuaded some associates to carry out the shooting.

-The shooting came at a time when the IRA was on ceasefire and unionists were demanding that Sinn Féin be excluded from plans for a new government for Northern Ireland.
+The shooting came at a time when the Provisional IRA was on ceasefire and unionists were demanding that Sinn Féin be excluded from plans for a new government for Northern Ireland.
 The Good Friday Agreement had been signed only three months before.

-Maureen Kearney said she did not want Sinn Féin punished for the attack and blamed 'gangster' elements in the IRA.
+Maureen Kearney said she did not want Sinn Féin punished for the attack and blamed 'gangster' elements in the Provisional IRA.
 She added: "Without them [Sinn Féin] what hope have we got?
 If they kick Sinn Féin out we'll be back to square one.
 I don't blame Sinn Féin for this but I do blame elements within the IRA".

-Local Sinn Féin councillors attended Kearney's funeral Mass, as well as some local IRA members who had attended school with him.
+Local Sinn Féin councillors attended Kearney's funeral Mass, as well as some local Provisional IRA members who had attended school with him.
 Gerry Kelly, a senior local Sinn Féin member, offered his condolences to the family and said the killing was "wrong and should not have happened".
 Gerry Adams also called to commiserate, but "disappointed her for not staying in touch".

 Afterwards, she began a campaign to have her son's killers brought to justice, saying "They left him to die in a filthy, urine-soaked lift with the blood gushing out of him.
 Nobody treats my child like that and gets away with it.
 I didn't rear him for that.
 I was always very critical of the RUC but they would have treated Andrew far more humanely than the IRA did".

 She went to Sinn Féin's head office and presented them with the funeral bill, but got no reply.
 She explained: "It’s not the money, I would have burnt it.
 I want to make them accountable for my son's death."
 Maureen Kearney died of diabetes less than a year after her son's death.

 Despite the similarity between the death of Andrew Kearney and the murder of Robert McCartney, the death of the former had little impact.
 Journalist Suzanne Breen wrote: